Gering High School seniors give back to the community during annual senior service day

 People are also reading…

-Besides it getting them out of class, Hauck and classmate Tucker Hixon felt good about the work they were doing.
+Besides it getting them out of class, Hauck and classmate Tucker Hixon said it felt good about the work they were doing.

 “It’s helping people out, so I guess it’s pretty good,” Hixon said.